ASCII-Mentorships/Sign-Language-Translator/README.md

 ## Plan of Action or Time Line
 The overall outline of this project would start right with the basics i.e. identifying the relevant datasets and papers and end with the final step of deployment of the identified algorithms.

-1) Identify the relevant datasets and papers in this domain
+1) **Literature Review**: Identify the relevant datasets and papers in this domain
-2) Select a model / Modify an existing model and implement/test it
+2) **Ideation**: Select a model/Modify an existing model and implement/test it
-3) Experimentation : Perform various experiments on different datasets, with different parameter and take note of the observations and results
+3) **Experimentation**: Perform various experiments on different datasets, with different parameters and take note of the observations and results
-4) Improve the model to increase it's accurancy and/or reduce inference time for deployment onto a device with low compute power
+4) **Deployment**: Improve the model to increase it's accurancy and/or reduce inference time for deployment onto a device with low compute power

 ## Pre-requisites
 1) Basic knowledge of Python and OOPs in python